-- 8.3 It is recorded that in terms of section 19 of the Act, a Municipality may not levy: - 8.3.1 different rates on residential properties, except as provided for in sections 11(1)(b), 21 and 89 of the Act; - 8.3.2 a rate on non-residential properties that exceeds a prescribed ratio to the rate on residential properties determined in terms of section 11(1)(a) of the Act; - 8.3.3 rates which unreasonably discriminate between categories of non-residential properties; or - 8.3.4 Additional rates except in Special Rating Areas as provided for in the Act. - 8.4 Rating will be done predominantly as per dominant use of property and geographic
+- 8.3 It is recorded that in terms of section19 of the Act, a Municipality may not levy: - 8.3.1 different rates on residential properties, except as provided for in sections 11(1)(b), 21 and 89 of the Act;

-- area in which the property is situated.
-However, there are cases where differential rating will be applied in the Dr Nkosazana Dlamini Zuma Municipality. - 8.5 The criteria for weighting the categories determined above, for the purpose of determining rate randages for each category, must take account of the following: - 8.5.1 The general economic and financial strength or weakness of owners of a category of property compared to other categories; - 8.5.2 The reliance or otherwise of the owners of specific categories of property on services supplied by the Municipality; - 8.5.3 The weighting adopted by other Municipalities of similar structure, size and value as the Dr Nkosazana Dlamini Zuma Municipality; - 8.5.4 The strategic importance of a category of property with reference to the aims and objectives of the Dr Nkosazana Dlamini Zuma Council and the Government of the Republic as a whole (such as social, economic and developmental issues); and - 8.5.5 The nature of the category of property, including its sensitivity to rating (for example agricultural properties used for agricultural purposes). - 8.6 Impermissible to levy Rates S17 of the MPRA - 8.6.1 First (1st) R 50,000 of the Municipal Value of a residential property and the First (1st) R 15,000 of the Municipal Value of a multiple use property - 8.6.2 Property registered in the name of and used as a place of worship including residence occupied by that of the office bearer. - 8.7 The criteria for weighting the categories of properties determined above for the purpose of determining rate randages for each category, must take account of the Municipal Property Rates Regulations on a Rate Ratio between Residential and Non Residential Properties as published under Government Notice no. 33016 of 2010. - 8.8 With due regard to the above, the following ratios are determined for differential rating purposes:
+- 8.3.2 a rate on non-residential properties that exceeds a prescribed ratio to the rate on residential properties determined in terms of section 11(1)(a) of the Act; - 8.3.3 rates which unreasonably discriminate between categories of nonresidential properties; or - 8.3.4 Additional rates except in Special Rating Areas as provided for in the Act. - 8.4 Rating will be done as per dominant use of property and geographic area in which the property is situated only.
+Differential rating will not be used for KZN 436 and Ingwe Municipality. - 8.5 The criteria for weighting the categories determined above, for the purpose of determining rate randages for each category, must take account of the following : - 8.5.1 The general economic and financial strength or weakness of owners of a category of property compared to other categories; - 8.5.2 The reliance or otherwise of the owners of specific categories of property on services supplied by the Municipality; - 8.5.3 The weighting adopted by other Municipalities of similar structure, size and value as the KZN 436 and Ingwe Municipality; - 8.5.4 The strategic importance of a category of property with reference to the aims and objectives of the KZN 436 and Ingwe Council and the Government of the Republic as a whole (such as social, economic and developmental issues); and - 8.5.5 The nature of the category of property, including its sensitivity to rating (for example agricultural properties used for agricultural purposes). - 8.6 Impermissible to levy Rates S17 of the MPRA - 8.6.1 First (1st) R 15,000 of the Municipal Value of a residential property and the First (1st) R 15,000 of the Municipal Value of a multiple use property - 8.6.2 Property registered in the name of and used as a place of worship including residence occupied by that of the office bearer. - 8.7 The criteria for weighting the categories of properties determined above for the purpose of determining rate randages for each category, must take account of the Municipal Property Rates Regulations on a Rate Ratio between Residential and Non Residential Properties as published under Government Notice no. 33016 of 2010. - 8.8 With due regard to the above, the following ratios are determined for differential rating purposes: